raganwald-deprecated/homoiconic/2013/02/prototypes.md

            # ...
            :!=, :instance_eval, :instance_exec, :__send__, :__id__]

-And here are the methods associated with an instance of a string:
+And here are some of the methods associated with an instance of a string:

     String.new.methods
       #=> [:<=>, :==, :===, :eql?, :hash, :casecmp, :+, :*, :%, :[],